The Southeast Christian Church Controversy: Explained

 Predominantly White Congregation

 One of the main reasons for the lack of racial diversity at the Southeast Christian Church is its location in a predominantly white community.
-The church has historically drawn its membership from the surrounding neighborhoods, which have limited racial diversity.

 As a result, the congregation reflects the demographics of the community it serves.
 While the church has made efforts to reach out to other communities and promote diversity, it has faced challenges in attracting members from different racial backgrounds.